AngleProtocol/angle-docs/README.md

 Welcome to the Angle Protocol Documentation Portal!
 It contains essential info and key links to understand the fundamentals of the Angle protocol.

-Grab a coffee ☕ and enjoy the read!
+So grab a coffee ☕ and enjoy the read!

 {% hint style="success" %}
-Please join the discussion our [Discord server](https://discord.gg/67WSSZqBG6) 🕹️, our community is looking forward to help you use Angle, improve the protocol or even build on top of it!
+Please join the discussion on the Angle Community [Discord Server](https://discord.gg/67WSSZqBG6) 🕹️, our community is looking forward to help you use Angle, improve the protocol or even build on top of it!
 {% endhint %}

 {% hint style="info" %}